-As the fall season progresses in the Southern California oasis, the weather begins to dip down to cooler temperatures, making for pleasantly sunny days and breezy nights.
-Those traveling during this time can enjoy a near-perfect climate when strolling through downtown Palm Springs, as well as while meandering through the El Paseo Shopping District and the distinct shops and eateries in Old Town La Quinta.
-Enjoy fresh-from-the-field flavors from one of several certified farmers markets happening every Friday, Saturday and Sunday!
-Dates are cultivated in Greater Palm Springs and learn about the fruit by visiting a date farm or trying a date shake at Shields Date Gardens.
+As the fall season progresses in this Southern California oasis, the weather begins to dip down to cooler temperatures, making for pleasantly sunny days and cooler nights.
+You'll be able to enjoy a near-perfect day when strolling through downtown Palm Springs, as well as while meandering through the El Paseo Shopping District and the distinct shops and eateries in Old Town La Quinta.
+You can also enjoy fresh-from-the-field flavors from one of several certified farmers markets happening every Friday, Saturday, and Sunday.
+For a true locavore experience, don't miss out on trying a date shake, created with dates cultivated in Greater Palm Springs.
+We recommend the date shakes at Shields Date Gardens.
+Interested in learning more about the sweet-but-nutritious fruit?
+You can even visit a date farm during your stay.

 Oasis of Art

-From world-famous concerts and festivals to modern museums and art galleries to architecture tours and live entertainment, the destination’s vibrant arts and culture scene buzz with unique experiences.
-Discover over 100+ outdoor public art installations by downloading the artsGPS app which makes public art, exhibitions and art-related events easy to find on a self-guided tour.
+From world-famous concerts and festivals to modern museums and art galleries to architecture tours and live entertainment, the destination’s vibrant arts and culture scene buzzes with unique experiences.
+Discover more than 100 outdoor public art installations by downloading the artsGPS app, which makes public art, exhibitions, and art-related events easy to find on a self-guided tour.

 Add more fun to your family vacation!
-Make a splash at Omni Rancho Las Palmas Resort & Spa which features its own 2-acre water playground with a lazy river and sandy beach, while The Hyatt Regency Indian Wells Resort & Spa has multiple outdoor pools and side-by-side dueling waterslides that launch guests from a third-floor tower down into a crystal blue pool.
+You can make a splash at Omni Rancho Las Palmas Resort & Spa which features its own 2-acre water playground with a lazy river and sandy beach, or enjoy the multiple outdoor pools and side-by-side dueling waterslides at The Hyatt Regency Indian Wells Resort & Spa that launch guests from a third-floor tower down into a crystal blue pool.

 The Living Desert is home to over 500 animals representing over 150 species.
-Fill your morning or afternoon here by feeding a giraffe, petting the goats, riding on the carousel and walking among the wallabies at the Australian Adventures exhibit.
+Fill your morning or afternoon by feeding a giraffe, petting the goats, riding on the carousel, and walking among the wallabies at the Australian Adventures exhibit.

-The return of the fall season in the Southern California oasis also means the return of hiking.
-Luckily for visitors, Greater Palm Springs offers some of the most ideal hiking options.
+The return of the fall season also means the return of hiking in Greater Palm Springs.
+Fortunately for visitors, this canyon-filled oasis offers some of the most ideal hiking options.
 Take your pick from a number of moderate to difficult trails and get ready to get a great workout in.
-Once done with your hike, stand back and enjoy clear skies and the beautiful desert views that surround you on the mountaintop.
+Once you've made it to the apex of your hike, stand back and enjoy clear skies and the beautiful desert views that surround you on the mountaintop.

-If you are more of an avid hiker, you should test your skills at the Bump and Grind Loop in Palm Desert or the Homestead Trailhead, which is also known as the Palm Desert Cross Loop.
+If you are more of an avid hiker, you can test your skills at the Bump and Grind Loop in Palm Desert or the Homestead Trailhead, which is also known as the Palm Desert Cross Loop.
 Both trails are regarded as local favorites, so you can’t go wrong with either.
 To see incredible vistas, hop aboard the Palm Springs Aerial Tramway!
-Once up to the tram station, which is located 8,516 feet above sea level, visitors can enjoy over 50 miles of hiking trails, plus go on self-guided nature walks.
+Once you've taken the 10-minute journey up to the tram station, which is located 8,516 feet above sea level, you'll be able to enjoy self-guided nature walks and more than 50 miles of hiking trails.

 Need more reasons to plan your trip to Greater Palm Springs this autumn?
 Check out our things to do page for more information on top attractions and locales to experience while in town.